 There are a handful of websites out there with the identical title “Aldi to Go Full Organic, Bans Pesticides and Rivals Whole Foods as Healthiest Grocery Store.”
 In addition to the identical titles the articles on these websites are pretty similar to one another in terms of their content.
-They’re easy enough to find in a simple Google search, and you can see specific examples here and here.
+They were once easy enough to find in a simple Google search, although Google appears to have cracked down on them as of early 2024.

 The articles were all originally written at least as far back as November of 2016, but some of them have updated time stamps to make it look like they were written more recently.
 Some of them show up pretty high on searches of Aldi organic foods, while others seem to go viral on social media from time to time.

 The articles make a number of claims about Aldi.
 Let’s evaluate them one by one.

 This is the claim made in the titles of most of these articles, but the articles themselves make no mention of where they learned this information or how it would happen.
 We searched the Aldi US press release archives and could not find anything related to a full organic claim, either in 2016 or in any other year.
 In early 2017, finance website Clark.com repeated some of the same claims (like before, there were no sources) but when Clark reached out to Aldi, they never heard back.
 A similar thing happened with the American Council on Science and Health: the site took the statement as fact (citing sources that ultimately went back to one of these similar, uncited posts) but Aldi essentially declined to respond.

 Of note: while Aldi does sell some organic foods, especially among its produce section and under its Simply Nature line, it has been doing so since 2013.
 Moreover, Aldi has never claimed that it would be going “full organic.”

 Because of that, we rate this claim as FALSE.

 “As of January 1st Aldi will be removing 8 pesticides from all products on its U.S. stores shelves”